objectionary/news.eolang.org/_posts/2022/07/2022-07-18-error-and-try-catch.md

 ---
 layout: post
 date: 2022-07-18
-title: "Introduced 'error' Object and new semantic of 'try' Object"
+title: "Introduced 'error' Object and New Semantics of 'try' Object"
 author: Graur
 ---

-Since 0.25.0 version it is possible to use [`error`](https://github.com/objectionary/home/blob/master/objects/org/eolang/error.eo) object just like this:
+Since version 0.25.0 it is possible to use [`error`](https://github.com/objectionary/home/blob/master/objects/org/eolang/error.eo) object just like this: